 Supplemental file 1 – indicating Units for amounts would be helpful to the readers?

-<Answer>
+In Supplemental file 1, the column “amount” refers to the concentration of the metabolite in the extraction solution in units of µM and the column “amount_int” refers to the concentration of the metabolite calculated to have been present in the cytoplasm, also in units of µM.

 Line 271 – Looks like an “is” might be missing between “MDF” and “constrained”

+This has been corrected

 Line 405 – “NADPH liked ALDH” should be “linked”

+This has been corrected

 Please look at figures 1 and 4 carefully.
 Some of the arrows are going in the wrong direction.
 For example, you are indicating in the green arrows that the conversion of acetaldehyde to ethanol used NADP to generate NADPH and you have 1,3pg +ATP yielding 3pg+ATP.
 I may have missed some other errors